-Whether or not a retirement plan sponsor hires a 401(k) company to prepare and file their 5500, it remains their responsibility to make sure the 5500 is accurate and filed before the deadline.
-Failure to file Form 5500 instructions can result in thousands of dollars in penalties or plan disqualification.
+Whether an employer, also known as a retirement plan sponsor, hires a 401(k) company to administer and prepare Form 5500, it remains their responsibility to ensure that the form is accurate and that it is filed before the deadline.
+Failure to file Form 5500 can result in substantial monetary penalties and possible plan disqualification.

 Additional Form 5500 Schedules

-Sponsors of retirement plan subject to ERISA must file a Form 5500.
-According to Form 5500 instructions, plan sponsors may also need to complete and submit one or more additional schedules that provide detailed financial information about the plan’s operations and finances.
-The schedule(s) a plan sponsor must file vary based on the type of retirement plan and benefits provided to employees.
+IRS Form 5500 instructions indicate that one or more additional schedules may be required.
+Those schedules provide detailed financial information about the plan’s operations and finances.
+The schedules a plan sponsor must file vary based on the type of retirement plan and benefits provided to employees.

 Form 5500 instructions may require employers to file additional schedules including: